IATechEd/IATech/README.md

 ## Contact

-If you have any questions or need help with contributing, feel free to reach out to the Iowa Technology Club team.
+If you have any questions or need help with contributing, feel free to reach out to the Iowa Technology Club team at [contact@iateched.org](mailto:cotact@iateched.org).

 Happy coding!